Kanheri Caves: Cave No.2

-On the right of the court of the Great Chaitya is Cave No.2, pressing very closely upon it.
-It is a long cave, now open in front, and which contained three dagobas, one of them now broken off near the base.
-This cave are cave No.4 on both sides of the Great Chaitya are probably older than the Chaitya cave, which seems to have been thrust in between these two caves at a later date; but this long room has been so much altered at different times that it is not easy to make out its original arrangements.
-On the rock surrounding the dagoba are sculptures of Buddha, a litany, etc...., but all these are probably of later date.
+On the right of the court of the Great Chaitya is Cave No. 2, pressing very closely upon it.
+It is a long cave, open in front, and once contained three small stupas, also called dagobas, with one of them now broken off near the base.
+This cave and cave No. 4 are probably older than the Great Chaitya cave, which seems to have been thrust in between these two caves at a later date; however, this long room has been so much altered at different times that it is difficult to know its original arrangement.
+On the rock surrounding the dagoba are sculptures of Buddha and a litany, but all these are probably of later dates.